skip to content

 Therapeutic and medical foster care

 This type of care is in a family setting with specially trained foster parents.
-Changing Horizons through Innovative Parenting Systems (CHIPS) is a program through Lakeview Center that provides therapeutic training and foster homes.
+Changing Horizons through Innovative Parenting Systems (CHIPS) is a program through our team members with Lakeview Center that provides therapeutic training and foster homes.
 Medical foster care homes are operated under the Department of Health, with training and oversight provided by Children’s Medical Services.

 Residential (i.e. group home care)